 December: max: 44°F – min: 32°F. Reasons for choosing this month: to get a taste of Christmas cheer!
 It’s the best winter month for a family holiday in New York.

 January: max: 39°F – min: 26°F. Reasons for choosing this month: it’s low season and you’ll find cheapest hotel fares and flights.
 Keep in mind that it can be freezing cold and snow is usually abundant.

-February: max: 42 °F – min: 28°F. Reasons for choosing this month: to spend a romantic St Valentine’s Day under the snow.
+February: max: 42 °F – min: 28°F. Reasons for choosing this month: to spend a romantic St Valentine’s Day under the snow (there are plenty of romantic things to do in NYC for couples!).
 It’s also still low season and everything is cheaper.

 What to pack to visit New York City in Winter: